-We bought a 3 day travel pass from our hotel which gave us unlimited access to the tram, and to the public boats that transported people around the city or to the outlying islands including Burano and Murano.
+We bought a 3 day ACTV travel pass from our hotel which gave us unlimited access to the tram, and to the public boats that transported people around the city and to the outlying islands including Burano and Murano.

 Don’t Take A Gondola

-This is going to be a matter of preference.
+This is going to be a matter of preference, but if you are visiting Venice on a budget I would advise against a gondola ride.
 If you have always dreamed of taking a gondola through Venice, then please don’t let me stop you, but if you are thinking about your budget, you might want to weigh up whether the experience is worth having.
 A gondola ride costs €40 per person, and you are on the boat for about 30 minutes.
-For the same price, you get three days travel and get to see so much more of the city and the surrounding areas.
+For the same price, you get three days travel with the ACTV pass and you get to see so much more of the city and the surrounding islands.

 Make The Most Of Your Travel Pass

-If you invest in the Venice Unica, make the most of it during your stay in Venice to explore the city and the outlying islands.
-We took the ATVO boat from Saint Mark’s Square to Piazzale Roma during the evening, and saw the canal light up at night which looked so pretty.
+If you invest in the ATCV travel pass or another tourist pass, making the most of it during your stay in Venice to explore the city and the outlying islands is going to give you great value for money.
+We took the ATVO boat from Saint Mark’s Square to Piazzale Roma during the evening, and saw the canal light up at night which was a beautiful experience.

 As well as using the travel pass to get in and out of Venice by tram every day, we also used it on the ATVO to visit the San Michele Cemetery island.
 This cemetery is free to enter, and a really interesting and beautiful place to explore.
 Honouring the dead, when you have a floating city with very little space needs to be handled a little bit differently.

 The travel pass will also get you to Murano, which is famous for making glass, and Burano, which is famous for lace and is incredibly colourful.
 Of the two islands, I preferred Burano, and I wish we’d of had more time there before having to head home.